Updated: 24th of October, 2019

 It grows high-light requiring plants and carpets.

-The top LED choice for a 75-gallon reef tank
+The top LED lights for a 75-gallon reef tank

 When it comes to lighting a typical 75-gallon tank is pretty much the same as the 55-gallon described above:

-They are both 48 inches long, which is important for choosing the right fixture.
+Both the 55-gallon and 75-gallon standard-sized aquariums are 48 inches long, which is important for choosing the right fixture.
 They are also the same depth – 21 inches.
 The latter along with your planned setup determines the model of LEDs you’d want to mount.